Scientists Work To Overcome Legacy Of Tuskegee Study, Henrietta Lacks

 Many people at the block party are enthusiastic.
 "I can't wait for this program to start," says Joanne Thigpen, who lives in Harlem.
 "I'm very excited about it for myself and my children."
 But some are wary.
 Deborah Fleming listens patiently but then declines an invitation to sign up.

-"As an African-American, I know that sometimes these things are used against us — not to our advantage," says Fleming, who lives in Duchess County N.Y.
+"As an African-American, I know that sometimes these things are used against us — not to our advantage," says Fleming, who lives in Dutchess County, N.Y.
 "So that's why I'm reticent about joining."

 Benjamin Vines Jr., 64, who was enjoying the party down the street, has similar feelings.

-Note: A previous version of this story misspelled Dutchess County as Duchess and a reference to Abyssinian Baptist Church as Abyssian.